Terrebonne in Jefferson County, Oregon — The American West (Northwest)

 And recognize the newly-constructed bridge on Highway 97 over the Crooked River in Jefferson County as the Rex T. Barber Veterans Memorial Bridge to honor all who sacrificed so much in service to our country, and encourage all Oregonians to join in this observance.

 Theodore R. Kulongoski, Governor - Bill Bradbury, Secretary of State

 Life in central Oregon was anything but exciting early in the 20th Century.
 When the Oregon Trunk Railroad pushed up the Deschutes River in 1912, it was Rex Barber's father, William C. Barber, who laid out the town of Culver next to the family homestead.

-As a boy on that family farm, Rex Barber was fascinated by stories of aerial combat in World War I. He knew then that he wanted to fly.
+As a boy on that family farm, Rex Barber was fascinated by stories of aerial combat in World War I.

-Farm life shaped Rex's personality, working the soil and enjoying nature, but also building a love of intense competition that would remain throughout
+Farm life shaped Rex's personality, working the soil and enjoying nature, but also building a love of intense competition that would remain throughout his life.

 Rex retired from the U.S. Air Force in 1961 as a decorated “ace” after 21 full years of active flight duty.
 Margaret, his wife of 54 years, said he came back to Culver for a two-week visit and never left.
 Rex and Margaret built a home next door to his parents where they could lend a hand as necessary.

 Soon he was attending meetings of the Culver volunteer fire department.
 There he met an insurance agent who invited Rex to consider insurance as a second career.
 In April, 1962, Rex opened Barber & Reed Insurance Agency...Culver's first.

 His sense of community quickly grew and his appointment as Justice of the Peace led him to help children at risk.
 During his term as Mayor, 1970 - 1976, Culver built a new fire hall, platted the east side of Main Street (now Culver Ridge), and attracted new business to town.